ArjunYuvraj/Arjunyuvaraj/README.md

 ## About Me

-I'm a data science enthusiast.
+I'm a data enthusiast.
 I have a passion for solving data-related problems.

 ## What I’m Working On